apecloud/kubeblocks/docs/api_docs/kubeblocks-for-pulsar/cluster-management/create-pulsar-cluster-on-kubeblocks.md

 ## Introduction

 KubeBlocks can quickly integrate new engines through good abstraction.
-The functions tested in KubeBlocks include Pulsar cluster creation and deletion, vertical and horizontal scaling of Pulsar cluster components, storage expansion, restart, and configuration changes.

-KubeBlocks supports Pulsar's daily operations, including basic lifecycle operations such as cluster creation, deletion, and restart, as well as advanced operations such as horizontal and vertical scaling, storage expansion, configuration changes, and monitoring.
+KubeBlocks supports Pulsar operations, including basic lifecycle operations such as cluster creation, deletion, and restart, as well as advanced operations such as horizontal and vertical scaling, volume expansion, configuration changes, and monitoring.

 ## Environment Recommendation